FAQs for Practices: Financial Relief Provisions in the Coronavirus Aid, Relief and Economics Security (CARES) Act

 Are there other options available, like grants or additional loans?

-- The Department of Health and Human Services is providing federal relief funds to physician practices.
+- The Department of Health and Human Services was allocated additional federal relief funds for physician practices.
 See our Step-by-Step guide to check if your practice is eligible for funds and for more information on how to apply.

 - ACOG recommends practices consult with local accountants and lawyers to determine the best action plan for their practice.